01 of 10

 For the Circle Fan, First Trace a Bowl

-To make the less-involved circle fans, start by placing the patterned paper on the table, wrong side down.
+To make the less-involved circle fans, start by placing the patterned paper on the table with the wrong side down.
 Using two of the same-sized bowls, trace two circles onto the paper.Continue to 8 of 10 below.

 08 of 10